jhhilary/sealed-secrets/README.md

 Sealing keys are automatically renewed every 30 days.
 Which means a new sealing key is created and appended to the set of active sealing keys the controller can use to unseal Sealed Secret resources.

-The most recently created sealing key is the one used to seal new secrets when you use `kubeseal` and it's the one whose certificate is downloaded when you use `kubeseal --fetch-cert`.
+The most recently created sealing key is the one used to seal new secrets when you use `kubeseal2` and it's the one whose certificate is downloaded when you use `kubeseal2 --fetch-cert`.

 The renewal time of 30d is a reasonable default, but it can be tweaked as needed with the `--key-renew-period=<value>` flag for the command in the pod template of the sealed secret controller.
 The `value` field can be given as golang